andela/rails-api-practice/README.md

     in the second test now passes.

-5. Make these tests pass, add them to your test files:
+5. Make these tests pass, add them to your test/models/vendor_test.rb file:

     ```rubyonrails
     # this is your vendor_test.rb file